todo.vu support

 Users can mark time as non-billable in a variety of ways:

-While on the Billing Dashboard, simply select the client from the left-hand list to which you know the unbillable time is stored.
+While on the Billing dashboard, select the client from the left-hand list to whom the unbillable time is stored.
 Or, select ‘In-house’, if the time data doesn’t relate to a client.

 You’ll be taken to the Billing Report editor which is by default populated with Unbilled time data for that client.
 Simply select the time entires that are non billable, then select ‘Non-billable’ from the pop-up bar that appears at the bottom of the dashboard.